 Accessibility

-WorldWide WitchCamp has been inspired by the needs of several different communities and Reclaiming witches on the edges of our international tradition: Small communities, non-English speaking members, people who don’t have a home Camp, or can’t afford to attend an in-person camp, or can’t attend an in-person Camp for a variety of reasons.
-WorldWide WitchCamp seeks to offer a WitchCamp experience for these individuals and communities.
+WorldWide WitchCamp has been inspired by the vision of making magic simultaneously as a global community with the same intensity and structure as an in-person WitchCamp.
+We aim to reach Reclaiming witches on the edges of our international tradition: small communities, non-English speaking members, disabled & ableism-impacted witches, people who don’t have a home camp, people whose food needs don’t get met at in-person camps, people who can’t afford to attend an in-person camp, or can't attend in-person camps due to disabilities, chronic illnesses, having small children, or another reason.

 Financial Accessibility